 Still, it’s amusing to watch Kline and Field dig into these hysterical characters, playing distorted professionalism with a knowing polish.
 Kline is especially gifted when it comes to articulating utter humiliation, as viewed in his character’s dark days performing oppressive dinner theater in Florida (Hoffman loves to ornament the frame with neon pink flamingos), and Jeffrey’s romance of Lori rots wonderfully from sexual mischievousness to tongue-scraping disgust once true identities are revealed.
 Field is genuinely bonkers here, pinballing around the frame as the fading star.
 There’s more physical comedy here than remembered, which the actress sells skillfully.
 Again, nothing outrageously hilarious is present here, but a few select moments shine due to the gifts of the group.

 Personally, I don’t know what a silver screen remake would solve here.
-I say take it to Broadway, where the bigness of scheming and startled reactions would find an appropriate home, turning the material into a retro blast for older female audiences and gay men.
+I say take it to Broadway, where the bigness of scheming and startled reactions would find an appropriate home, turning the material into a retro blast.

 And for goodness sake, don’t forget to include some Tesh.